We support renewable energy and partner with our customers to ensure safe and reliable interconnection of renewable energy into the electric grid.

 How do I approve my application?

 Delmarva Power will send you an email when your application is ready for your review and approval.
-This handy Customer Approval of NEM Application guide describes the steps.
 You can begin your review and approval by clicking on the link in Delmarva Power’s email to you, or by entering the portal.

 Fees are established by the Maryland Public Service Commission, and vary according to the generator system’s nameplate capacity.
 Our online interconnection application system automatically calculates any required fees, based on jurisdiction, system size and application level.
 See our fees in Maryland.